roma-glushko/hyx/docs/components/timeout.md

 But what will eventually happen with that queued request?
 If not failed on the load balancing level, it will simply be processed when the turn comes to it.
-That will be a waste of resource as the result of the request is not going to be used anyhow.
+That will be a waste of resources as the result of the request is not going to be used anyhow.
 That's a problem.

-A common solution is to let all microservices in the request chain to know how much time they have to respond.
+A common solution is to let all microservices in the request chain know how much time they have to respond.
 If we exceed that limit, microservices can ignore the requests as they are already timed out.
 This is called a distributed timeout (a.k.a. deadlines, timeout budget).